jMacProd/Web-Design-Challenge/README.md

     * An explanation of the project.
     * Sidebar containing preview images of each plot
     * Image linked to relevant visualization page
-    * Re-worked the png visualations for this project to add further style settings to the plots.
     * Uses a Bootstrap grid - responsive to browser width

 * Four visualization pages, each with:
     * A descriptive title and heading tag.
     * The plot/visualization for the selected comparison.
+        * Re-worked the png visualisations for this project to add further style settings to the plots.
     * A paragraph describing the plot and its significance - edited from original project
     * Uses a Bootstrap grid - responsive to browser width

 * A comparisons page that:
     * Contains all of the visualizations on the same page to allow visually comparison
     * Uses a Bootstrap grid - responsive to browser width
+    * Each visualistation links to relevant page

 * A data page that:
     * Displays a responsive table containing the data used in the visualizations.